Facebook: Watch Out For 'Watch'

 Before we dive into the numbers, it’s important to briefly summarize what Watch is currently offering and what it will be offering to viewers, since growth is the primary concern for the video platform at this stage.
 Upon first glance, the video platform bears a striking resemblance to YouTube.
 There are rows of individual categories such as “Today’s Spotlight,” “New This Week,” “Popular Now,” and “What Friends Are Watching.”
 There are also tabs for “Latest Episodes” and “Saved Episodes” so viewers can stay up to date on their favorite shows, or can bookmark certain videos for quick access later.

 As Facebook is busy trying to secure traditional shows for the platform, it is relying upon easily-filmed, unscripted reality shows and user-submitted content to fill the void.
 One of the more notable shows is “Ball in the Family,” which gives viewers a glimpse into the life of Lonzo Ball’s family.
-The ability to secure household names should give investors confidence in Facebook’s ability to attract talent and develop higher quality content to compete with Netflix’s offerings, such as Game of Thrones and House of Cards.
+The ability to secure household names should give investors confidence in Facebook’s ability to attract talent and develop higher quality content to compete with Netflix’s (NASDAQ:NFLX) offerings, such as Game of Thrones and House of Cards.

 Live streaming may emerge to be the foremost facet of Watch.
 Earlier this year, Facebook secured the streaming rights to at least 22 MLS games.
 Although the MLS’s advertising market is relatively small due to its nascence, this an opportunity for Facebook to prove Watch’s potential to more lucrative leagues, such as the NFL and NBA.